vikasedits/AI-photo/README.md

 ## Learn More

-For more AI photo editing prompts, tutorials, and creative inspiration, Visit **Vikas Edits**: https://vikasedits.com
+For more AI photo editing prompts, tutorials, and creative inspiration, Visit: https://vikasedits.com

 ⭐ If you find this repository useful, don't forget to Star it!